-Acne is the most common skin condition in the United States.
-It occurs due to clogged hair follicles caused by oil, skin cells, and bacteria, which can present as blackheads, whiteheads, and pimples anywhere on the body.
+Acne is a common skin condition in the United States.
+It occurs when hair follicles become clogged with oil, skin cells, and bacteria, which can appear as blackheads, whiteheads, and pimples anywhere on the body.

-Though it is often perceived as a teenage problem, acne can affect people of any age.
-Approximately 50% of women in their 20s, 33% in their 30s, and 25% in their 40s suffer from acne.
+Though often seen as a teenage issue, acne can affect people of any age.
+Approximately 50% of women in their 20s, 33% in their 30s, and 25% in their 40s experience acne.

 Breakouts around the mouth and chin are common, especially with hormonal acne.
-Hormonal acne is due to fluctuations in reproductive hormones seen in puberty, menstruation, pregnancy, menopause, and polycystic ovarian syndrome (PCOS).
-However, hormonal imbalances are not the only cause of perioral acne.
+Hormonal acne may be related to changes in reproductive hormones seen in puberty, menstruation, pregnancy, menopause, and polycystic ovarian syndrome (PCOS).
+However, hormonal imbalances are not the only potential cause of perioral acne.

-Root causes of acne around the mouth can be addressed through a functional medicine approach.
-A provider may evaluate potential causes of perioral acne and identify underlying imbalances and triggers, including hormones, diet and nutrition, gut health, stress and adrenal health, environmental and lifestyle factors, and detoxification pathways.
+Potential causes of acne around the mouth can be explored through a functional medicine approach.
+A provider may evaluate possible causes of perioral acne and identify underlying imbalances and triggers, including hormones, diet and nutrition, gut health, stress and adrenal health, environmental and lifestyle factors, and detoxification pathways.

 [signup]